ARTICLE 1. AGREEMENT.

 - 9.3 Profit and overhead for all changed Work shall be capped at a combined total of fifteen percent (15%).

-- 9.4 If Subcontractor is delayed at any time in the commencement or progress of the Work by (i) events such as labor disputes, civil disturbance, fire, flood, or other acts of God or causes beyond Subcontractor’s control (collectively, “force majeure events”), or (ii) an act of neglect of Customer or Contractor, Subcontractor agrees that it will nevertheless attempt in good faith and make every effort to achieve Substantial Completion within the Contract Time stated herein.
+- 9.4 If Subcontractor is delayed at any time in the commencement or progress of the Work by (i) events such as labor disputes, civil disturbance, fire, flood, or other acts of God or other causes beyond Subcontractor’s control (collectively, “force majeure events”), or (ii) an act of neglect of Customer or Contractor, Subcontractor agrees that it will nevertheless attempt in good faith and make every effort to achieve Substantial Completion within the Contract Time stated herein.
 If the critical path of the Work is proven to be negatively impacted by force majeure events, then the Contract Time may be extended by Change Order.
 As a condition precedent to any extension of the Contract Time due to delay, Subcontractor shall deliver to Contractor a written Claim for such extension within two (2) days following the date when Subcontractor becomes, or reasonably should become, aware of the event causing the underlying delay.
-Notwithstanding this provision, an extension of time shall be Subcontractor’s sole remedy for delay caused by force majeure events, and additional compensation or other damages shall not be recoverable from Contractor as a result of such force majeure event.
+Notwithstanding the foregoing or anything to the contrary, and to the extent permitted by applicable law, an extension of time shall be Subcontractor’s sole remedy for delay caused by force majeure events or by an act of neglect of Customer or Contractor, and additional compensation or other damages shall not be recoverable from Contractor as a result of such force majeure event or neglect.

 ARTICLE 10.
 CLAIMS AND DISPUTE RESOLUTION.